hpfast/webmapping_for_beginners_wiki/Introduction-Leaflet.md

 ## Web maps

 Web maps are made up of many small, square images called tiles.
 These tiles are typically 256x256 pixels and are placed side-by-side in order to create the illusion of a very large seamless image.
-A big advantage: All these little tiles load way faster than one big map!
+A big advantage: all these little tiles load way faster than one big map!
 This kind of map is  called a "Slippy" map.

 ![slippy map](http://maptime.io/anatomy-of-a-web-map/images/tiles-loading.gif)